teko-L-TIN-22-Di-a/rover/docs/python.md

 ### Inheritance in Python

-[Inheritance]
+See [Inheritance] for more information.

-## What is a module?

-A module can be a collection of classes.

-### self vs super()

-super refers to sibling or parent method statically. self refers to class of the instance dynamically.
+To call the parent method use the `super()` keyword.

+To call the current method of the class, use the `self` keyword.

 ## Naming styles